Racial reckoning turns focus to roadside historical markers - NewsBreak

 So far, the state has removed two markers, revised two and ordered new text for two others.

-Across the country, historical markers have in some places become another front in the national reckoning over slavery, segregation and racial violence that has also brought down Civil War statues and changed or reconsidered the names of institutions , roads and geographical features .
+Across the country, historical markers have in some places become another front in the national over slavery, segregation that also statues and changed or reconsidered the names of , and .

 The idea that “who is honored, what is remembered, what is memorialized tells a story about a society that can’t be reflected in other ways” is behind an effort by the Montgomery, Alabama-based Equal Justice Initiative that has installed dozens of markers, mostly in the South, to remember racial terror lynchings.